 Reality – This monolithic, carved-in-stone view of company culture has been debunked.
 The more we hire clones of ourselves, the more stagnant our culture.
 We need to build vibrant cultures with creative tensions, diverse points of view, so that it addresses the complexity of our world, makes our plans sustainable and our decisions well thought through.

-5 clear actionable micro decisions leading up to the final selection
+5 clear actionable micro decisions to eliminate bias in hiring leading up to the final selection

 Create an inclusive Job Description (JD) that attracts a wider set of candidates